NatasaMiric/feedme-api/README.md

 ## User Stories

 * Project set up

-    As a developer I want to setup my project and deploy so that I can start developing my app.
+    As a developer I want to setup my project and prepare for deployment so that I can start developing my app.

 * Create the user profile API